About Matsuno Media

 Our team holds true to core values and beliefs that cause our stories and films to inspire others.
 It’s our job to tell your story and make it in a way that not only impacts, but also has the opportunity to inspire others of all ages.

 Born and raised in Los Angeles, CA, Matsuno’s award winning work is often recognized internationally for his unique approach to providing warmth and emotion through his visual images.
 The outcome is often moving as well as visually stunning.
 His films are often praised with the tight collaboration between the visual and music atheistic of his works.
 Having a background in the fine arts, Matsuno attributes his creativity to personal experience, travel, and memories.
 Finding yourself and expressing it through a medium has always been his form of identity.

-Matsuno believes that the most important aspect to his films is inspiring.
+Matsuno believes that the most important aspect to his films is inspiration.
 Inspiring others in moments that can make a significant change in ones life.
-According to Matsuno, a great story comes from vision and help.
+A great story comes from vision and help.
 Help from his family, friends, crew, and faith who’ve constantly have faith in him as he looks to inspire others through his stories.
 Matsuno believes a great story provides an escape, a great story impacts, and a great story has the ability to change lives both in the frame and outside the frame.